 A material risk is deemed to be any risk rated higher than 2:2.
-This is the Council's 'risk appetite' i.e. the level of risk that it is prepared to tolerate.
+This is the Council's 'risk appetite' i.e. the level of risk that it is prepared to tolerate without need for ongoing monitoring or reporting.
 Where a risk rating exceeds this 'control' area of tolerance, demonstrable evidence of how risks are being mitigated will be required, together with proposals for future controls.